 It’s evident for panic to set in the first time you see this condition especially when you are a first time mom.
 Seeing anything unusual happening to your little angel is stressful.
 However, a quick search online and you will discover that you’re not alone.
 Even a visit to the pediatrician will reveal that it’s a normal thing which usually happens to babies.

 It comes handy to know some reasons why your newborn might be gasping while sleeping.
 This article has possible causes and a few things you can consider to prevent it from happening.

-What causes baby to gasp while sleeping
+What causes the baby to gasp while sleeping

 Developing respiratory system

-Occasional gasping during sleep is normal in babies.
+Occasional gasping during sleep is normal for babies.
 One reason to explain for this is the fact that your newborn has not yet fully adjusted to life outside the womb.
 So, his body cannot function just like yours.

 Have you noticed your six months baby occasionally gasping and breathing heavily while sleeping?
 This can go on for a week.
 The first thing you would do is to get him to a pediatrician to learn from the expert about what’s happening to your baby.

 Here you will learn that it’s obvious, the baby’s respiratory system is still developing.
 It means you cannot expect your few months baby to sleep soundly like your ten-year-old child.
 Babies usually get irregular breathing especially preemies.